-Many expectant women, particularly during the third trimester, will notice their breasts leaking a yellowish milky substance called colostrum, which will make up a baby’s first few meals.
-It is higher in protein and lower in fat than regular breast milk, and contains antibodies that will help the immune system develop outside of the womb.
+Many pregnant women, particularly during the third trimester, will notice their breasts leaking clear, white, or yellowish breastmilk, called colostrum, which will make up a baby’s meals in the early days.
+It has unique benefits, like antibodies that will help the immune system develop outside of the womb.

 What causes it?